fastrgv/CoTerminalApps/README.md

 ### CoTerminal-Space-Invaders (cinv.adb)
 This is my translation of nInvaders.c into Ada that has SOUND !!!

-You need only the (space)-key to fire your laser gun and the left/right arrow keys to move out of the way of the alien missiles.
+You need only the (space)-key to fire your laser gun and the left/right arrow keys [or a-key/d-key] to move out of the way of the alien missiles.
 The terminal window must be at least 80-chars wide x 30-lines.
 There are no command-line options, but difficulty increases with level.

 Note that this app is still under active development & improvement.
 So be sure to check back for the latest update.
 Nevertheless, it is playable and fun.